Principal component analysis: Further considerations

+where $\mathbf Z$ is the centered matrix.

+The rank‑one term $n\,\boldsymbol\mu\boldsymbol\mu^{\mathsf T}$ often dominates, forcing the leading eigenvector to point almost exactly toward the mean and obliterating any structure in the centred part $\mathbf Z$.

+After mean subtraction that term vanishes and the principal axes align with the true directions of maximal variance.

 Mean-centering is unnecessary if performing a principal components analysis on a correlation matrix, as the data are already centered after calculating correlations.
 Correlations are derived from the cross-product of two standard scores (Z-scores) or statistical moments (hence the name: Pearson Product-Moment Correlation).
 Also see the article by Kromrey & Foster-Johnson (1998) on "Mean-centering in Moderated Regression: Much Ado About Nothing".
 Since covariances are correlations of normalized variables (Z- or standard-scores) a PCA based on the correlation matrix of X is equal to a PCA based on the covariance matrix of Z, the standardized version of X.

 PCA is a popular primary technique in pattern recognition.
 It is not, however, optimized for class separability.
 However, it has been used to quantify the distance between two or more classes by calculating center of mass for each class in principal component space and reporting Euclidean distance between center of mass of two or more classes.
 The linear discriminant analysis is an alternative which is optimized for class separability.